brettjrea/wsl_debian/README.md

 ---

+The third tool in the modern developer toolbox is an instance of linux to run some useful scripts and services on.
+Developers used to need to either dual boot there machines have a seperate machine, or create memory hogging virtual machines.
+In recent times though we have advanced technologies like Docker and the Windows Subsystem for Linux.
+These tools allow for slimmer services that share the local operating system where it can and reducing the amount of memory overhead.
+Although I enjoy using Docker there is a learning curve if you want to write your own docker compose files, for this reason I recommend using Windows Subsytem for Linux in the past I have used the Canonical sponsored Ubuntu 18.04 LTS 'Bionic' but recently the pure opensource parent distro Debian 10 LTS 'Buster' released and I find its package repository has more up to date versions of some common tools like NPM, NodeJS, and PHP.
+The package repository is purely open source and you can get MySql installed but the MySql fork MariaDb is a perfect opensource drop in replacement from the same creator.
+If this all sounds good to you below is a how-to on Enabling WSL, Downloading, Installing and launching and Upgrading Debian all from the Windows Powershell.

+---

 ### 1. Open Windows Powershell from powerusers menu.

 Press <kbd>WIN</kbd>+<kbd>X</kbd> then <kbd>A</kbd> to open Windows Powershell (Admin) from powerusers menu.